-The second group of measurements deals with video anomalies at the receiving side, such as blank video, frozen frame, compression artifacts (e.g. blockiness, blur, etc.), where the measurement signals each anomalies’ presence.
+The second group of measurements deals with video anomalies at the receiving side, such as blank video, frozen frame, and compression artifacts (e.g. blockiness, blur, etc.), where the measurement signals each anomaly’s presence.

-Audio quality assessment is not as easy as the video quality measurement and can be only partially automated.
+Audio quality assessment is not as easy as video quality measurement and can be only partially automated.
 The automatic measures involve the detection of audio volume peaks and loss of audio.
-At the same time, the actual quality assessment requires the involvement of real people voting into a predefined audio quality scale, unless machine learning algorithms are applied.
-Last but not least, audio and video synchronization are of high importance when it comes to audiovisual multimedia.
+At the same time, the actual quality assessment requires the involvement of real people voting into a predefined audio quality scale unless machine learning algorithms are applied.
+Last but not least, audio and video synchronization are highly important when it comes to audiovisual multimedia.

 Precise monitoring and correct data interpretation of the main QoS parameters are essential for achieving high video streaming performance.
 It is not just about distributing valuable content anymore but about delivering it in an exquisite format bringing superb QoE.
 Video quality, audio quality, adaptive bitrate streaming, and network delivery are the main parameters that we monitor to provide the desired QoS.
 In the second article, we will discuss the ways to monitor these parameters.